EU Digital Services Act (DSA)

 How it Works

-The EU DSA establishes a risk-based regulatory framework structured around core governance domains such as risk management, transparency, content moderation, and user protection, setting clear regulatory requirements that providers must implement including risk assessment processes, reporting obligations, and cooperation mechanisms for regulatory oversight.
+The EU Digital Services Act (DSA) establishes a risk-based regulatory framework for digital services and platforms, structured around core governance domains such as risk management, transparency, content moderation, and user protection.
+The DSA sets out clear regulatory requirements and security safeguards that providers must implement, including risk assessment processes, reporting obligations, and cooperation mechanisms for regulatory oversight.
+These elements are designed to promote accountability and ensure that service providers systematically address systemic risks related to illegal content, user rights, and information security.

 Key Elements